 By contrast, raster files are made of a certain number of pixels, which is why they always specific a number of pixels.
 The bigger the image gets, the farther apart the pixels are – and the less crisp the image becomes.

-Vector images are available in two primary formats.
+Understandably, vector images are available in two primary formats.
 The first is the PDF, which you may be familiar with already.
 The second, the SVG file, is less well known.

 PDF Files and When to Use Them